ibm-cloud-docs/speech-to-text/detection.md

 ## Background audio suppression
 {: #detection-parameters-suppression}

 Use the `background_audio_suppression` parameter to suppress background audio based on its volume to prevent it from being transcribed as speech.
 Use the parameter to suppress side conversations or background noise.
-For example, use this parameter when there is a relatively steady and quiet (low signal energy) background sound.
+For example, use this parameter to manage steady, quiet background sounds, such as weak audio signals.
 Because such noise can interfere with transcription, it can produce content where no actual speech occurs in the audio.

 Specify a float value in the range of 0.0 to 1.0.
 The default value is 0.0, which provides no suppression (background audio suppression is disabled).
 A value of 0.5 provides a reasonable level of audio suppression for general usage.
 A value of 1.0 suppresses all audio (no speech is transcribed).
 The values increase on a monotonic curve.
 Specifying one or two decimal places of precision (for example, `0.55`) is typically more than sufficient.

 This parameter can also affect both the quality and the latency of speech recognition.
 However, because background noise suppression is disabled by default, setting the parameter to a value greater than zero can only improve latency.
 But higher values can gradually reduce the audio that is passed for speech recognition, which can cause valid content to be lost from the transcript.

 ### Background audio suppression example
 {: #detection-parameters-suppression-example}